Author: RxISK Medical Team

 There are four types of akathisia depending on when the problem occurs and how long it lasts:

-- Acute akathisia develops shortly after starting a drug and lasts for six months.
+- Acute akathisia develops shortly after starting a drug.

-- Tardive akathisia develops months or years after starting the drug.
-It should not be confused with tardive dyskinesia which is a different condition.
+- Tardive akathisia develops months after starting the drug.

 - Withdrawal akathisia occurs when stopping a drug.